Mike Fitzpatrick (footballer): Business career

 In 1996, Fitzpatrick bought a vineyard in Victoria's Yarra Valley, which he named 'Squitchy Lane' (after Squitchey Lane in Oxford, where he lived as a student and first became interested in wine).

 AFL Commission

 Fitzpatrick was appointed to the AFL Commission in 2003, and in 2007 replaced Ron Evans as its chairman.
 He retired from the position of chairman in April 2017 and was replaced by Richard Goyder.

 He was criticised for not being quick enough to condemn booing of Sydney Swans player Adam Goodes.

+Community

+Fitzpatrick has served as a trustee of the Rhodes Trust since 2018.

 Honours

 Fitzpatrick was named in the Teams of the Century for both Subiaco and Carlton, including as captain of Subiaco.
 He was an inaugural inductee into the West Australian Football Hall of Fame in 2004.
 In 2011, the University of Western Australia awarded Fitzpatrick an honorary degree, as Doctor of Letters.